mericdemirors/icas/segmentatimg/README.md

   * q: quits the segmentation
   * r: resets the annotations
   * space: ends segmenting and passes prompt to prediction function
+  * f: finishes the segmentation and passes image to interactive painting
+  * z: reverses the last annotation

 ## 2- Two window is showed to user, one for color selecting other for painting segments.
 * Color selecting window is used for selecting the segmentation color and displaying the painting mode.
 There are 2 paint modes other than default clicking actions.
 One is for continuously filling and other is unfilling.
 Both of them are activated and deactivated with double click on related mouse button.